Warnemunde lighthouse and Baltic Sea beach with Strandkorb chairs at Rostock, Germany

 Frequently Asked Questions

-A: Rostock has genuine Hanseatic charm — St. Mary's astronomical clock, medieval town square, maritime atmosphere.
-If you've never seen Berlin, it's worth the trip.
-But don't dismiss Rostock as a placeholder.
-It has 800 years of history.
+Rostock has genuine Hanseatic charm — St. Mary's astronomical clock, medieval town square, authentic maritime atmosphere.
+If you have never seen Berlin, it is worth the long day trip.
+But do not dismiss Rostock as merely a waypoint.
+It has 800 years of history, a beautiful Old Town, and the kind of honest character that rewards unhurried exploration.

 ← Back to Ports Guide